 It is very different to communicate one's ideas to live audiences rather than writing as I have done for the blog (and the book form I've also long had in mind and have been slowly working towards (painfully slowly)) so as I've prepared to do webinars online and speak to "real world" live audiences (however small), this has forced a total rethink of how I communicate.
-I have to both "hear" differently and think more carefully how I'm going to be heard and received as this works quite differently between written communication and oral communication.
+I have to both "hear" differently and think more carefully how I'm going to be heard and received as this works between written communication and oral communication is quite different.

 As a writer I've tried to communicate to as wide an audience as possible (while at the same time realizing the limitations of how many different types of audiences or individuals I could reach).
 I could take my time visualizing my possible readers and work out how I wanted to lay out a post, the word selection, flow of ideas and so on then edit them, rework them, etc. This kind of information is received passively and at the reader's leisure and discretion.
 I could put my ideas out there and leave it up to whomever came across them to either read them or not or how they received them.
 Though I could imagine my various audiences, there was no real direct connection between me the communicator and whomever the reader happened to be.
 I kind of had to put faith in the reader's desire and ability to gain and take away value.
 As well, time - the immediacy of the communication - was fluid; I could take my time creating, the audience could take their time reading, absorbing and creating their own value from it.